microsoft/PR-Metrics/README.md

 For instructions on building and testing each project, navigate to the project in question and follow the README.md provided.

-Test validation and code scanning of all projects will be automatically performed whenever a PR is opened against the `main` branch.
+Test validation and static analysis of all projects will be automatically performed whenever a PR is opened against the `main` branch.
 These validations must succeed for the PR to be merged.